OvercodedStack/ANDROID_UNITY_UI-Summer-2019-NIST/README.md

 1. Start Unity editor
 2. Click on new, name a new project, start it as any type of project
 3. Navigate to the “Project” tab and right click on the assets folder.
 Click on “Show in Explorer”
-4. Delete all the files inside the folder and copy the repository files into the folder
+4. Delete all the files inside the folder and copy all repository files into the folder
 5. You’ve successfully installed the project into unity

 ### Usage